nclarius/KWin-window-positioning-scripts/step-regrid/README.md

 # Step Re-Grid

-Extension for KDE’s window manager adding keyboard shortcuts to stepwise reshape the window grid, that is, resize the active or all windows from the center axes depending on their position:
+Extension for KDE’s window manager adding keyboard shortcuts to stepwise reshape the window grid, that is, resize the active or all windows from the center axes depending of their position:

 - shift rightwards:
   - windows at the left screen edge: grow to right